Image-to-Image Search via ResNet50#

 Backbone model#

 Now let’s see which backbone models we can use.
-You can see available models by calling finetuner.describe_models()
+You can see all the available models by calling finetuner.describe_models().

-For this example, we’re gonna go with resnet50
+For this example, we’re gonna go with resnet-base.

 Fine-tuning#